aura-systems/CosmosExecutable/README.md

 <h1 align="center">Cosmos Executable 🌌</h1>

 > Cosmos Executable is a utility for creating and running executable files in a Cosmos operating system, implemented in AuraOS for now.
-It uses Lua 5.2 for scripting, ZIP for data compression in executables.
+It uses Lua 5.2 for scripting and ZIP for data compression.

 ## Usage